 What is Joint Credit?

-Joint credit is a term used to describe when two or more people are issued credit based on their combined incomes, assets, and credit histories.
-That means the approval for the credit card will depend on the credit score of everyone involved.
+Joint credit is a term used to describe when 2+ people are issued credit based on their combined incomes, assets, and credit histories.
+That means the approval for the credit card will depend on the credit scores of everyone involved.
 Consumers can take out joint credit on many different types of accounts, including mortgages, loans, credit cards, and lines of credit.
-This can get done in various ways, but the most common is when each person involved submits their personal details to the lender and adds their name on the loan agreement.
+You can do this in various ways, but the most common is when each person involved submits their personal details to the lender and adds their name on the loan agreement.

 In particular, a joint credit card works exactly like a traditional credit card, except you are a co-owner of the card with other people, such as your partner, close friend, or family member.
 As co-owners, all parties involved would enjoy equal benefits and responsibilities to the card, including access to credit and all account details.
-When it comes time to repay the debt, everyone is responsible for making sure the balance gets paid off since the legal liability for repayment falls on all joint account owners.
+When it comes time to repay the debt, everyone is responsible for paying off the balance since the legal liability for repayment falls on all joint account owners.

 Additionally, having joint credit means all co-owners have equal access to the account.
 All parties involved can make changes to the account, including adjusting the credit limits, changing mailing addresses, or adding additional users to the card.
-Given these risks, make sure to set boundaries or rules on card and account usage before applying for a joint credit card account.
+Given these risks, it’s best to set boundaries or rules on card and account usage before applying for a joint credit card account.

-Despite the pitfalls, there are many reasons why joint credit might be a good idea.
+Despite the pitfalls, some of the benefits of joint credit may outweigh the cons.
 For one, it can help you build your credit score faster if you have little to no credit history or poor credit.
-And if you do eventually need to take out a large loan or apply for a mortgage, having joint credit could give you an edge if you otherwise would not have qualified for the debt individually.
+If you eventually need to take out a large loan or apply for a mortgage, having joint credit could give you an edge if you otherwise would not have qualified for the debt individually.
 Another benefit of joint credit is that it can make life easier if one person falls on hard times financially.
 If someone in the group stops making payments, the others can continue making them without penalty and keep their good credit history intact in the meantime.

 Types of Joint Credit